- Where is Rostro de Cristo located?

 4. What is the retreat house?

-Located next to the volunteer houses in Mount Sinai and Arbolito are the retreat houses.
+Located next to the volunteer houses in Mount Sinai is the retreat house.
 Rostro de Cristo hosts an average of 25 retreat groups yearly from universities, high schools, and parishes from all over the United States.
 Each group stays for an average of seven to ten days.
 Volunteers take turns planning and leading retreat groups through their daily activities and experiences.
 The reflections and prayer times for the retreat groups are planned by the group themselves; however, the group leader assists with any needs the group might have.

 5. Who are the RdC Staff?

 Visit our staff page to find out who the current staff are and what their roles are within Rostro de Cristo.

 6. How many people apply to be a Rostro de Cristo volunteer annually?

 This number varies annually, but Rostro de Cristo usually receives between 35 and 60 applicants each year.

 7. How many volunteers do you accept each year?